What the ACCC does

 Contact the ACCC on 02 6243 1368 or at exemptions@accc.gov.au.

-For detailed guidance on preparing each type of notification, read the relevant guidelines:
+For detailed guidance on preparing each type of notification, read the relevant notification guidelines:

 Notification is a transparent public process.
-Notification documents are published online on our public registers.
+The notification and any submissions received are published on our public registers.

 However, businesses can ask to exclude confidential information from the public register.
 In these cases, they must also provide a public version of the notification with enough information to allow us to consult with stakeholders.